vmware-archive/aws-pcf-quickstart/README.md

 # AWS Quickstart

-Launch PCF on AWS with a single click.
+Install PCF on AWS with a single click.

 See the docs (link todo) for account and launch pre-reqs.